gnosis/gnosisvpn-client/ONBOARDING.md

 If you are not comfortable editing configuration files or using your terminal, or if you are unable to [run HOPR's `hoprd` node](https://docs.hoprnet.org/node/run-a-node-overview), please wait for the next version, which will offer a more streamlined user experience.
 We expect the below instructions to take approximately 1 hour (excluding wait time for obtaining your VPN IP).

 The Gnosis VPN proof of concept is a work in progress which should not be used in situations which require full anonymity.
-To manage load and aid with testing, an allow list of sites is currently enforced: the full allow list can be viewed [here](https://gnosisvpn.com/servers).
+To manage load and aid with testing, an allow list of sites is currently enforced.
+The full allow list can be viewed at the [servers page](https://gnosisvpn.com/servers#allowlist).
 For testing and debugging, exit nodes currently gather logs.
 These logs cannot reveal user requests, server responses, IPs or any other identifying information to Gnosis or any other party.
 Logs are deleted after thirty days.